DenislavGoranov/SU-JavaScript-Applications-Fisher-Game/README.md

 📌 IMPORTANT 📌

-To start the project you have to start the server with the command in the terminal- node server.js, and open it with live server.
+To start the project you have to start the server with the command in the terminal- node server.js, and you have to type another command in the terminal - node start!